-The Company uses a standard interest rate swap and swaption for the purposes of efficient portfolio management.
+The Company uses a standard interest rate swap for the purposes of reducing the BEL exposure to interest rate movements.
 The collective investment undertakings may from time-to-time purchase limited amounts of derivatives to contribute to a reduction of risks or facilitate efficient portfolio management.